rilwanfit/Developer-Guides/Testing/index.md

 You might be tempted to put in the code print statement or use var_dump().
 This might also be the moment to write the test, to understand what the code is doing, and verify the functionality without needing to open a browser page.
 Tests are a good way of learning about your  code.

+### PHPUnit worst Practises
+Things you should avoid doing to keep your useful, lean and resilient.

 ## Test Doubles

 *   Help to eliminate dependencies such as other code, database, or 3rd-party APIs.